TopBiketoursPortugal/TopBikeToursPortugal/content/tours/minho-walking-hiking-holiday-in-the-north-of-portugal.md

   - day: "1"
     title: "Day 1: Melgaço"
-    description: "The journey in the North of Portugal will start by visiting the village of Viana do Castelo known by its Avalarinho verde wine, the village of Melgaço its an rural area with pavement roads or with stone pavements surround by mountain environment, the village its located near to Monção and the border Spain.
+    description: "The journey in the North of Portugal will start by visiting the village of Melgaço known by its Avalarinho verde wine, the village of Melgaço it’s an rural area with pavement roads or with stone pavements surround by mountain environment, the village it’s located near to Monção and the border Spain.
 Some of the areas that might spark your interest during the day are: the Melgaço castle a castle from the XII century wich was an important defensive line between the Minho river and the border with Galiza; the church Matriz de Melgaço, with roman arquitecther from the XII century; the Menage tower, in the historical center, build in 1199; In Melgaço its almost mandatory to try the minho´s gastronomy, for example, the artisanal sausages. "
     location:
       lat: "1"
       lng: "1"
   - day: "2"
-    description: The 18km of this day will be made between two villages of Viana do Castelo, Melgaço to Monção.
-Near to the border with Spain, and felling the Minho river and its viewpoints, the major part of the way will be walked in the Minho Ecopista, an old railway section.
+    description: "The 18km of this day will be made between two villages Melgaço to Monção.
+Near to the border with Spain, and felling the Minho River and its viewpoints, the major part of the way will be walked in the Minho Ecopista, an old railway section.
 The two villages are remembered until today for the architectural, historical and cultural heritage well noticed for the fortresses, that used to surround the city, which, know-a-days are in ruins.
-The day will be also remembered by the routes of verde wine, which, in the fact, connects these two villages.
-So, take the chance to visit the Alvarinho museum and taste the well-known wine.
+The day will be also remembered by the routes of “vinho verde”, which, in the fact, connects these two villages.
+So, take the chance to visit the Alvarinho museum and taste the well-known wine. "
     title: "Day 2: Melgaço- Monção: 18 km"
     location:
       lat: "1"